 Bitcoin is a digital currency, which means there is no physical representation of it –no note, print or coin.
 It is decentralized that is it is not controlled by any government body, bank or authority; users are anonymous and cannot be tracked.

 Since bitcoin is not minted or printed, how is it then made?
 Good question but Bitcoins are created through a process known as mining and can be exchanged for other currencies, products or services.

 Each transaction that is made is recorded into the blockchain.
-Consider the blockchain to be some sort of a public ledger that records bitcoin transactions.
+Consider the blockchain to be some sort of a public ledger that records bitcoin transactions wordwide.

 Miners keep the blockchain consistent, complete, and irreversible by repeatedly grouping newly broadcast transactions into a block hence the name “blockchain” and then are paid while creating new bitcoin.

-One of the reasons why bitcoin is gaining ground in the FinTech industry is because of these advantages it has over fiat currency and I will discussed a little of these:
+One of the reasons why bitcoin is gaining ground in the FinTech industry is because of the advantages it has over fiat currency and I will discuss a little of these:

-This is one of the main reasons why most Nigerians transact using this medium, individuals wants to be anonymous with their details and especially keep their financial details a secret and this is what bitcoin offers – a totally private mode of monetary transfer.
+This is one of the main reasons why most Nigerians transact using this medium, individuals want to be totally anonymous with their details and especially keep their financial details a secret and this is what bitcoin offers – a totally private mode of monetary transfer.

 Let us take for example; sending money from Nigeria to China or United Kingdom, I would need to pass through various stresses and time-consuming task but with bitcoin that international transaction can be done in less than 15 minutes and will be received within a shorter time span.

 Low Cost of Transaction